cloud-native-toolkit/terraform-gitops-cp-sterling-oms/README.md

-#  Sterling OMS gitops module
+#  IBM Sterling OMS gitops module

-The Sterling Order Management Software images are Red Hat container certified and offer a more simple and efficient way to deploy, manage, and scale secure enterprise-grade software across multiple environments.
+The Sterling Order Management Software (OMS Plain Vanilla) images are Red Hat container certified and offer a more simple and efficient way to deploy, manage, and scale secure enterprise-grade software across multiple environments.
 This Module provisions a sterling OMS repo with the resources necessary to deploy on a cluster.
 In order to deploy Sterling OMS the following steps are performed:

 1. Add the Sterling OMS chart to the gitops repo (charts/ibm-oms-ent-prod)